Some types of neck injuries from an auto accident may require neck fusion surgery which may involve a long rehabilitation period.

-Usually, neck fusion follows some other surgical procedures including:
+Usually, neck fusion follows some other surgical procedures, including:

-- Laminectomy that involves removal of lamina
+- Laminectomy that involves the removal of the lamina

 Rehabilitation After Neck Fusion

-Patients who undergo neck fusion surgery have to go through a long and expensive rehabilitation.
+Patients who undergo neck fusion surgery have to go through long and expensive rehabilitation.
 The patient may need to spend 3-4 days in the hospital, but some people may have to spend a longer period of time depending on how they respond to the procedure.

-Elderly people or those who have undergone an extensive surgical procedure, may have to spend a few days in a rehabilitative unit of the hospital before they are allowed to go home.
+Elderly people or those who have undergone an extensive surgical procedure may have to spend a few days in a rehabilitative unit of the hospital before they are allowed to go home.
 The patient may start seeing some signs of healing in about 6 weeks, but may still not be able to move properly.
 It may take 3-4 months to heal significantly, and the total healing process may last as long as a year.

-In some cases, the patient who undergoes neck fusion may face some complications such as rejection of bone graft, abnormal bleeding, blood clots and infection, injury to surrounding nerves, fusion failure, and extensive pain and suffering.
+In some cases, the patient who undergoes neck fusion may face complications such as rejection of bone graft, abnormal bleeding, blood clots and infection, injury to surrounding nerves, fusion failure, and extensive pain and suffering.
 These complications may require further treatment and even a second surgery.

 How a St. Louis Car Accident Lawyer Can Help

 A St. Louis car accident lawyer can help you get compensation for medical expenses in several ways, including gathering and presenting evidence, negotiating with insurance companies, filing a lawsuit if necessary, and providing legal guidance throughout the process.

 Hiring a car accident lawyer can be especially helpful if you are dealing with significant medical expenses following a car accident.
 They can provide valuable assistance and support as you work to get the compensation you need to cover your medical bills and other damages.